Arondondon/SDKprotocol/SDKProtocol_final_version.md

 #### Account

 `Account` is an abstract entity.
-It contains abstract functions, such as `get_name` and `get_nonce`.
 It's the base class to `EthAccount` and others that are planned to be implemented to work with other blockchains on the SNET platform.

 ---